Peak Season Prep Guide: Preparing your Ecommerce Site for the Next Big Rush

 • Spreadsheets to track and analyze results

-Load testing is a common use of cloud resources to avoid investing in additional resources to execute tests or degrading other applications during testing which can run for days at a time.
-Using the cloud for testing means you can spin up as much CPU as needed to run tests for as long as you need and then decommission those resources when tests are completed.
+Testing can run for days at a time and use valuable resources.
+Load testing is a common way to avoid using additional resources to execute tests or degrading other applications during testing.
+Using the cloud for testing means you can spin up as much CPU as needed to run tests for as long as you need, and then decommission those resources when tests are completed.

 • Name of the person running the test